Call or Text: 1-704-396-0611

 Understanding Nozzle Types

 Pressure washer nozzles use a simple number code to describe two things: the spray angle and the orifice size.
 The first two digits represent the spray angle in degrees, which controls how wide the fan pattern spreads.
-Narrow angles such as 15° create a concentrated stream for cutting through buildup on durable surfaces like concrete.
-Wider angles such as 25° or 40° spread pressure more evenly, making them better for general cleaning or rinsing delicate materials like siding or wood.
-Most surface cleaners perform best with a 15° or 25° tip for balanced cleaning.
+Narrower angles such as 15° focus cleaning force more tightly for durable surfaces and stubborn buildup.
+Wider angles such as 25° or 40° spread the water across a larger area, reducing surface impact and improving rinse coverage.

 The last two or three digits represent the orifice size, measured in thousandths of an inch.
-A smaller orifice restricts flow and increases pressure, while a larger one allows more water volume for faster rinsing.
-Choosing the correct size helps maintain the ideal pressure and flow balance for your machine, protecting both your equipment and the surface being cleaned.
-It is a simple system that becomes second nature once you have worked with it for a while.
+A smaller orifice increases restriction and can raise working pressure, while a larger one allows more flow through the tip.
+Choosing the correct size helps maintain the pressure and flow balance your machine is designed to deliver.

-Most pressure washers also use a standard color set for quick reference: Red (0°), Yellow (15°), Green (25°), White (40°), and Black (65°).
-These serve as general defaults, but professional setups often fine-tune angles and flow sizes beyond these to match specific surfaces and cleaning goals.
+Many pressure washers also use a standard color set for quick reference: Red (0°), Yellow (15°), Green (25°), White (40°), and Black (65°).
+These are useful starting points, but experienced cleaners still choose tips based on the surface, the machine, and the goal of the cleaning pass.

-Professional Insight: Nozzles are precision tools: even small changes in angle or orifice size can completely change how water behaves on a surface.
-The deeper you go, the more control and efficiency you gain.
+Professional Insight: Nozzles are precision tools.
+Small changes in angle or orifice size can noticeably change how water behaves on a surface.

 Professional Equipment Overview